GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-04-14 02:37:24 IST
+This content is dynamically generated in Indian Time (IST): 2025-04-14 02:55:15 IST

 Current Weather in Coimbatore:
-Temperature: 24.54 °C
+Temperature: 24.88 °C
-Condition: broken clouds
+Condition: mist